 - Zumba or Dance-along videos on YouTube

-- Hypermobility Movement Therapist, Jeannie Di Bon, has decided to gift her online hypermobility movement program for the next 3 months.
-The program will now be free of charge to help keep our community moving, pain-free.
+- Hypermobility Movement Therapist, Jeannie Di Bon, has offered her online hypermobility movement program at a reduction of 50% for the community.

 - Use sidewalk chalk to draw wonderful pictures outside

 - Go for a walk – if you can and are allowed